 From 1998-2006, Pam was a member of the leadership team for the AAA New Jersey Automobile.
 As Vice President of Public Affairs, she directed the Club’s government, community, media, and constituent relations functions, as well as its safety and education foundation, and served as the principal spokesperson for AAA statewide and on national advocacy issues addressing safety, mobility, travel, insurance, and financial services.
 Pam worked to gain passage of the nation’s first 8/80 booster seat law and chaired AAA’s award-winning national child passenger safety education initiative, Seated, Safe & Secure.
 She also successfully lobbied for the passage of proven traffic safety laws including Graduated Driver Licensing, primary seat belt use, seat belts on schools buses, and bicycle helmets for children and teens.

-Pam is frequently called upon to speak about teen driving, pedestrian safety and distracted driving at state, regional and national conferences, and regularly quoted in the state and national press.
+Pam is frequently called upon to speak about teen driving, pedestrian safety and distracted and drowsy driving at state, regional and national conferences, and regularly quoted in New Jersey and national press.
 She is a native of Hershey, Pennsylvania and currently lives in scenic Allamuchy Township in northwestern New Jersey.

 B.A.
 English, Magna Cum Laude, Lebanon Valley College, 1981